 For all practice purposes, repetition is practice and vice versa; they are synonyms.
 Mastery of any subject or task requires that we practice or, simply put, we will not be very good at it.
-Of course, it is that simple.
+Yes, it is that simple.
 If a person desires either moderate or high skill levels at baseball, piano, engineering, playing a musical instrument, etc., a person must be willing to consistently practice the task.
 Of course, this revelation is certainly not earth shattering news.
 So, if there is little disagreement on the concept of required practice, why is the idea of math skill repetition in the public schools represented in such a distasteful manner?

 Drill and Kill

 ‘Drill and Kill’ is a phrase generally associated with mathematics that I have heard used in the school system since the early 1990’s, and I imagine its utterance originates decades prior.
 From my understanding, the phrase implies that teachers who force students to complete the exact same task over and over will stifle the child’s educational curiosity and spirt, forevermore.
-As a retired elementary teacher, assistant principal, principal and central office administrator with over two decades in both Title 1 and non-Title 1 school settings, I have never met a colleague in any professional capacity that thought that requiring a child to complete the same mastered task over and over would ever be considered, ‘good teaching practice.’
+As a retired elementary teacher, assistant principal, principal and central office administrator with over two decades of professional work in both Title 1 and non-Title 1 school settings, I have never met a colleague in any professional capacity that thought that requiring a child to complete the same mastered task over and over would ever be considered, ‘good teaching practice.’
 However, if there is one thing I have observed at both school settings is a significant number of classroom teachers not providing a sufficient number of skill repetitions so students could master and own math content.
 In my professional opinion, insufficient instructional daily repetition of math facts and skills is not only poor teaching practice but it significantly lowers student achievement.